learnable-content/React-the-ES6-Way/readme.md

 # Component constructors and state

 In React, props are immutable.
-Meaning you can't change the value of the props once the component is created.
+Meaning a component can't change it's own props, they can only change when a parent component passes down new ones.
 So how do we got about creating UIs that change?
 We use state.
 State is what represents what your application UI looks like at any given moment.
 We define the initial state of our component inside the constructor.
 What's a constructor?!?!?!
 It's the "initialize" function for the class.
 Any time a new instance of the class is created, the constructor is called and passed in any properties that are given during initialization.

 ```es6
 export default class Component extends React.Component {
   constructor(props) {